Cruise Port Advisor

 Hot Tip

-Arrive in Seattle the day before your cruise — Pike Place Market, the waterfront, and the Space Needle deserve at least half a day.
-Plus Alaska sailings often depart in the afternoon, giving you a full morning to explore.
+Arrive in Seattle the day before your cruise — Pike Place Market, the waterfront, and the Space Needle deserve at least half a day to appreciate properly.
+Alaska sailings typically depart in the afternoon, giving you a full morning to explore on embarkation day too.

 Port of Seattle, Washington – Quick Facts